Spatially Coupled PLDPC-Hadamard Convolutional Codes: Introduction

-\item[3)] Using the original PEXIT method in \cite{zhang2020proto,zhang2021}, we show that the thresholds of different spatially coupled PLDPC-Hadamard terminated codes (SC-PLDPCH-TDCs) are distinguishable and improves as the coupling length increases.
-To improve the convergence rate of the original PEXIT method, we propose a layered PEXIT chart algorithm to efficiently evaluate the threshold of SC-PLDPCH-TDCs with a given coupling length.
-The thresholds of SC-PLDPCH-TDCs with large coupling length are then used as estimates for thresholds of SC-PLDPCH-CCs.
+\item[3)] Using the original PEXIT method in \cite{zhang2021}, we show that the thresholds of different spatially coupled PLDPC-Hadamard terminated codes (SC-PLDPCH-TDCs) are distinguishable and improves as the coupling length increases.
+To improve the convergence rate of the original PEXIT method, we propose a layered PEXIT algorithm to efficiently evaluate the threshold of SC-PLDPCH-TDCs with a given coupling length.
+The thresholds of SC-PLDPCH-TDCs with large coupling lengths are then used as estimates for thresholds of SC-PLDPCH-CCs.

-\item[4)] We propose a genetic algorithm (GA) to systematically search for SC-PLDPCH-TDCs having good thresholds.
+\item[4)] We propose a GA to systematically search for SC-PLDPCH-TDCs having good thresholds.
 Based on the same set of split protomatrices for good SC-PLDPCH-TDCs, we extend the coupling length to construct the convolutional codes, i.e., SC-PLDPCH-CCs.

-\item[5)] We have found SC-PLDPCH-CCs with comparable thresholds to the underlying PLDPC-Hadamard block codes.
-Simulation results show that SC-PLDPCH-CCs outperform their PLDPC-Hadamard block code counterparts in terms of bit error performance.
-For the rate-$0.00295$ SC-PLDPCH-CC, a BER of $10^{-7}$ is achieved at $E_b/N_0 = -1.45$ dB. \end{itemize}
+\item[5)] We have found SC-PLDPCH-CCs with comparable thresholds to the underlying PLDPC-Hadamard block codes (PLDPCH-BCs).
+Simulation results show that SC-PLDPCH-CCs outperform their PLDPCH-BC counterparts {and other state-of-the-art low-rate codes} in terms of bit error performance.
+For the rate-$0.00295$ SC-PLDPCH-CC, a {BER of $10^{-5}$ is achieved at $E_b/N_0 = -1.465$ dB.} \end{itemize}

-The remainder of the paper is organized as follows.
-Section \ref{sect:background} briefly reviews the structures of the related LDPC block codes and spatially coupled LDPC codes.
-Section \ref{sect:SC-PLDPCH-CC} introduces the structure and encoding process of SC-PLDPCH-CCs.
-It also describes a pipeline decoding strategy combined with layered scheduling for decoding SC-PLDPCH-CCs.
-Moreover, a layered PEXIT chart method is proposed to evaluate the threshold of SC-PLDPCH-TDCs/SC-PLDPCH-CCs efficiently and a GA is proposed to optimize protomatrices for SC-PLDPCH-TDCs/SC-PLDPCH-CCs.
+Section \ref{sect:contributions} of this paper highlights the main differences/improvements of the current work compared with the previously studied PLDPC-HCs.
+Section \ref{sect:background} reviews the structures of related block codes and spatially coupled codes.
+Section \ref{sect:SC-PLDPCH-CC} introduces the structure and encoding process of SC-PLDPCH-CCs; describes a pipeline decoding strategy combined with layered scheduling for decoding SC-PLDPCH-CCs, and analyzes its latency and complexity.
+Also, a layered PEXIT chart method is proposed to evaluate the threshold of SC-PLDPCH-TDCs/SC-PLDPCH-CCs efficiently and a GA is proposed to optimize protomatrices for SC-PLDPCH-TDCs/SC-PLDPCH-CCs.
 Section \ref{sect:sim_re} presents the thresholds and optimized protomatrices of SC-PLDPCH-CCs with different code rates.
-It also compares the simulated BER results of the SC-PLDPCH-CCs with those of the underlying PLDPCH-BCs.
+It also compares the simulated BER results of the SC-PLDPCH-CCs with those of the underlying protograph-based PLDPC-Hadamard block codes (PLDPCH-BCs) {and other state-of-the-art low-rate codes}.
 Finally, Section \ref{sect:conclusion} presents some concluding remarks.